Fernando-Lozano/ladderLogic/README.md

 - finished adding text
 - added validator to text input
 - download as image instead of print (safari has issues with printing after cancelling)
+- worked on color and toolbar component layout